Teachers’ pensions and early retirement

 There are calculators that estimate how much you’ll receive when you retire, but they don’t always account for any optional benefits - like any additional pension or voluntary contributions.

-How will your benefits be paid when you retire early?
+How are benefits paid when you retire early?

 If you’ve built up benefits in both career average and final salary, you’ll have to take all your benefits at the same time.